ShichiNoBushi/in_situ/README.md

 * Wear: Machines accumulate wear as they operate
 	* Diagnostics identifies resources needed to repair machine based on cost to build machine
 	* Repair reduces wear and consumes required resources
+	* Repaired components are converted into scrap based on component materials which can be recycled
 	* Machines no longer function when they reach 100% wear
 * Regions: locations with individual geography, resource stockpiles, and constructed machines
 * Cheat/Dev Commands: enter codes to grant resources or unlock features